 With schools continuing in lockdown and students turning to online learning, we have been hearing something surprising from some of our Lexercise therapists.
-They have been noticing that there is a group of Lexercise students whose reading skills have actually improved faster since school has been cancelled.
-At first glance, this seems crazy, but after a bit of analysis we think it makes perfect sense.
+They have been noticing that there is a group of Lexercise students whose reading skills have actually improved faster since school has been canceled.
+At first glance, this seems crazy, but after a bit of analysis, we think it makes perfect sense.

 Wexler argues that the studies around summer slide are old and don’t necessarily apply or offer a valuable solution to anticipated losses due to our current school closures.

 Perhaps schools should be taking a page from the Lexercise approach.
-When we look at the Lexercise students who are sprinting ahead during their home schooling, what they have in common is this: Each student has an involved adult (a parent, tutor, therapist or teacher) who does two vital things: 1) makes sure they do their 15 minutes of structured literacy practice at least four days a week, and 2) connects with them – even very briefly – to comment on their practice results and provide some – even very brief – focused coaching and support.
+When we look at the Lexercise students who are sprinting ahead during their homeschooling, what they have in common is this: Each student has an involved adult (a parent, tutor, therapist, or teacher) who does two vital things:

 Sandie is a speech-language pathologist with more than 30 years of experience in the private practice sector.
 She is Visiting Assistant Professor of Communication Sciences & Disorders at University of North Carolina Greensboro, and founder/owner of the Language & Learning Clinic, PLLC, a private practice in Elkin, NC, and Greensboro, NC, specializing in communication disorders, including disorders of reading and written language.